FoxyCodingGit/weather-routing-frontend/README.md

 The program will build and the test explorer will appear, showing all the tests and if they have passed or failed.
 If a test fails an message and line number will help debug why the test failed.

 # WeatherRoutingFrontEnd Technical Achievements
+This is a angular framework appliction that is user facing.
+Below is information that is more technical so is here in the technical documentation rahter than the report.

 ## Notable Advanced Logic
 There are many techincal achievements of this project.
 The size and structure alone is complex in itself.
 Labelled below are technical achievements that i wanted to display here in the technical documentation due to the logical complexity.